wpgp/QGIS-pypopRF/QpypopRF.md

 ![Figure 1.
 User interface of the pypopRF Plugin for QGIS](figure1.png)

-## Project Initialization & Configuration
+## Project Initialisation & Configuration

 The user begins a new project within the “Main” tab of the plugin window, by specifying the address path that the working directory should be configured within.
 A new project structure  including the output directory and a log file will be created at this address path location

 The user can flexibly browse to and select input data for analysis via the “Input Data” tab.
 The plugin differentiates between datasets that are (i) required or (ii) optional to data analysis (Table 1).
 A raster file that defines zones using unique IDs, referred to here as a “mastergrid”, must be used to delineate census boundaries.
 Population count data must be supplied as a CSV file, with unique zone IDs that align with the mastergrid zone IDs.
 Optionally, additional attributes such as age-sex counts may be included in the CSV file.
 At least one covariate must be added to train the model.
 This is any geospatial variable that is related to human population distribution such as building location, infrastructure or elevation.
 Optional inputs allow users to refine the prediction areas to exclude uninhabited areas according to a mask (e.g. water bodies) or to constrain population disaggregation to specific areas (e.g. human settlement footprint).

+Table 1.
+Summary of input data parameters.

 | Data file                                       | Format   | Dependency |
 |-------------------------------------------------|----------|------------|